descope/react-sdk/README.md

 }
 ```

-#### use `useAuth` hook in your components to implement specific logic according to authentication state
+#### Use the `useAuth` hook in your components in order to access authentication state and utilities
+This can be helpful to implement application-specific logic.
+Examples:
+ - Render different components if current session is authenticated
+ - Render user's content
+ - Logout button
 ```js
 import { useAuth } from '@descope/react-sdk'